 Kanarra Creek is the gem of Kanarraville and the main attraction for hikers, who come by the thousands each year to hike and explore.
 The creek comes off Kanarra Mountain and down through red slot canyons to make its way into the valley where it irrigates the fields and gardens of local farmers and residents.
 The creek runs all year long over a series of small falls.

 This moderate hike starts in Kanarraville.
-The 2019 season opens on March 1st, and the number of hikers will be limited to 150 per day, so advance reservations are strongly encouraged.
+The 2021 season opens on January 1st, and the number of hikers will be limited to 150 per day, so advance reservations are strongly encouraged.
 Permits can be purchased for $12 per person online at www.kanarrafalls.com.
 The permit includes all fees and free parking at the Town parking lot at the trailhead.
-Hiking permits can also be purchased at the Kanarra Falls trailhead if available, however, the transaction will be credit card/debit only.
-No cash transactions will be allowed and there are no refunds.
+Hiking permits can also be purchased at the Kanarra Falls trailhead if available (not sold out), however, the transaction will be credit card/debit only.
+Cash transactions are strongly discouraged.
+There are no refunds.

 Please do not park on the streets of Kanarraville and please note that NO DOGS are allowed on the hike.
 Follow the signs east up the hill (100 N) to the parking lot.

 The hike starts off with a climb up a dirt road then descends on the other side of the hill to the creek.
 The dirt road takes you further into the canyon until the road finally ends, and the creek is more or less your guide from then on.
-The full round trip is about 4.5 miles, with an altitude gain of 700 feet.
-It is mostly in the shade and walking in water, so prepare to get wet; how wet is mostly up to you.
-You could easily do the hike to the first waterfall and beyond in 4 hours.
+The full round trip is about 3.8 miles, with an altitude gain of about 700 feet.
+It is mostly in the shade and ocasionally walking in water, so prepare to get wet; how wet is mostly up to you.
+The average time to do the hike to the first waterfall and beyond is about 4 hours.

 The best narrows are just before the first waterfall and ladder.
 They are short but have some of the best

-The falls are not in the Town of Kanarraville, and the Town does not maintain the ladders or trails.
-Most of the hike is on Bureau of Land Management (BLM) land, but the falls themselves are on School Trust Lands of Utah.
+This is considered a primitive and unimproved hike, and the Town of Kanarraville does not maintain the ladders or trails.
+Part of the hike is on Bureau of Land Management (BLM) land, but the falls themselves are on School Trust Lands of Utah.

 The creek can be slippery and accidents are not uncommon when walking in swift running water.
 The town averages several rescues a year so be careful, take your time and get a good footing when walking in the creek.
 Proper footwear is recommended and trekking poles can be very helpful.

-This hike starts and finishes in Kanarraville, and can be taken in Spring, Summer, and Fall.
+This hike starts and finishes in Kanarraville, and can be taken in Spring, Summer, Fall, and Winter.
 The red sandstone is reminiscent of Zion and Kolob

-There are no stores in Kanarravile, so stock up in nearby Cedar City.
+Supplies are limited in Kanarravile, so stock up in nearby Cedar City.
 There are no other hiker’s facilities other than the parking lot and porta-potties at the trailhead.

 Please note that the culinary water for Kanarraville residents comes from a spring up Kanarra Canyon.
 Please be mindful and considerate of this.
 At this time there are no guided tours, but the trail is easily identifiable – just follow the creek.